nicholasmirchandani/Falling-Triangles/README.md

 # Falling-Triangles
 A simple 2D OpenGL Simulation made using VS 2017

 Recently finished up the OpenGL red book and felt like doing a simple little project.
 Will update with video showing it in action.
-Should work if loaded up with VS 2017, since dependencies are part of the project, but if all else fails the important ciles are Application.cpp and the 2 shaders.
-Only external libs are GLEW, GLFW, and OpenGL.
+As usual, just my code is present in the repository.
+The important dependencies are GLEW, GLFW, and OpenGL.

 General idea is that it's a simulation with an arbitrary number of triangles with different colors, directions, and start positions, going off the screen one way or another.
 Additionally, space is a slowdown key, while escape is a pause key.